jasonBuras/WordSafari/README.md

 - HTML: For structuring the game and creating the user interface.
 - CSS: For styling the game.
 - JavaScript: For game logic, interactivity, and handling user inputs.
+- Python: For creating the `AddWords` GUI tool.
+    - The GUI was built using Tkinter.

 # **Future Plans** :hourglass:
 - Dynamic word lengths